decentralized-identity/waci-presentation-exchange/spec/spec.md

 #### JSON message

-The contents of the QR code to be generated are described in the following JSON bloc, which DIDComm v2 calls an "out of band invitation."
+The contents of the QR code to be generated are described in the following JSON block, which DIDComm v2 calls an "out of band invitation."

 ```json=
 {